4 Parenting Styles Guaranteed to Make Your Child Successful

 Permissive parents are loving and nurturing, but often fail to follow through with the rules that they enforce.
 They tend to be extremely lenient on their children and only step in when there is a major problem.
 This type of parent often communicates with their child, but rarely interjects with discipline or rule enforcement.
 They tend to be seen as “friends” rather than “parents”.

 Do you spend more time on your phone than you do engaging with your children?
-Do your children lack rules and guidance?
+Have you established appropriate rules and guidance for your children?
 Do your children have the freedom to do whatever they want?

 If so, you may be an uninvolved parent.